curiousfor/clubsatshoolini/README.md

 # University Club Management System

-# Now everyone focus and try to contribute on design the website
+Now everyone focus and try to contribute to designing the website!

+---

 ## Features
 - Explore available clubs with details.